 The DDU-2000 Series AED user interface is clear and concise.
 It has push-button controls and a display screen.
 Easily understandable voice messages and text and video prompts guide the operator through the use of the unit.
 The device communicates the status of the AED and of the patient to the operator.
-In Manual Mode (DDU-2400 only), additional functions are provided through the three softkeys to the right of the display.

 Defibrillation energy is delivered as an impedance compensated biphasic truncated exponential waveform.
 In AED Mode, the device delivers 150 Joules of defibrillation energy (into a 50-ohm load) when using adult defibrillation pads and 50 J of defibrillation energy (into a 50-ohm load) when using child/infant pads (also known as pediatric defibrillation pads).
 Energy delivered does not change significantly with patient impedance, although the duration of the generated waveform will vary.
-In Manual Mode, the DDU-2400 (only) offers user-selected energy levels from 25 to 200 Joules.